verrazzano/docs/content/en/docs/samples/bobs-books.md

 {{< alert title="NOTE" color="primary" >}}To run this application in the default namespace:
    ```
-   $kubectl label namespace default verrazzano-managed=true istio-injection=enabled
+   $ kubectl label namespace default verrazzano-managed=true istio-injection=enabled
    ```
-   If you chose the default namespace, you can skip Step 1. and ignore the `-n` option in the rest of the commands.
+   If you chose the default namespace, you can skip Step 1 and ignore the `-n` option in the rest of the commands.
 {{< /alert >}}

 1. Create a namespace for the example and add a label identifying the namespace as managed by Verrazzano.